 A second chance to watch Meiro Koizumi’s performance of The Birth of Tragedy captured live on Thursday, 13 June, 2013 at Tate Modern

-Meiro Koizumi investigates the boundaries between the private and the public, a domain of specific importance to his native Japanese culture.
-His videos are often based on performances and constructed scenarios where he places characters in awkward situations to focus and enlarge the moment when a situation gets out of control, becomes embarrassing or breaks social rules.
+Meiro Koizumi’s videos are often based on performances and constructed scenarios where he places characters in awkward situations to focus and enlarge the moment when a situation gets out of control, becomes embarrassing or breaks social rules.

 For BMW Tate Live, Meiro Koizumi has adapted his video It’s a Comedy 2012, which straddles a line between comedy and cruelty, for a live online audience.
 In this work a performer read from the trial judgement of Justice Radhabinod Pal, the only member of the international military tribunal for Japanese war crimes to find all defendants not guilty.
 During the reading of this chilling text, other performers attempted to distract the reader’s delivery using hand gestures, flowers, food and paper.
 Filming took place over several hours and was edited to a 20-minute video.
 For this new online piece The Birth Of Tragedy, Koizumi has chosen The Anti-Christ by Friedrich Nietzsche and invites five performers to interfere with the reading